-5.4 NON-HAZARDOUS WASTE
+5.4 Non-Hazardous Waste

-A waste transfer note will be completed for movements of non-hazardous waste, this will be recorded on the project site waste management plan along with details of the registered waste carrier and the disposal location.
+A Waste Transfer Note will be completed for movements of non-hazardous waste, this will be recorded on the project Site Waste Management Plan along with details of the registered waste carrier and the disposal location.
 Where regular movements of the same waste are required, a season ticket may be used to replace individual waste transfer notes for each movement.

-5.5 HAZARDOUS WASTE
+5.5 Hazardous Waste

-All sites or locations producing more than 500kg annually of hazardous waste will register with the Environment Agency as a hazardous waste producer.
+All sites or locations in Wales producing more than 500kg annually of hazardous waste will register with NRW as a hazardous waste producer.
+This registration is not required in either England or Scotland.
 Consignment notes will be completed in accordance with the requirements of the Hazardous Wastes Regulations, as detailed in company procedure E04 Waste Management.

 The person on site in charge of waste disposal will obtain the name and address of the disposal location before the consignment leaves.
-That person will ensure that the location has an appropriate permit and if in doubt shall contact the Environment Agency.
+That person will ensure that the location has an appropriate permit / license and if in doubt shall contact the EA / SEPA / NRW.
 Documentation shall also be obtained from the carrier validating correct disposal.